Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and engaging in family reading time provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your 8-year-old child’s success.
+There are intentional ways to grow a healthy parent-child relationship, and growing skills in reading is a great way to do it.

-Reading is essential for your child’s success in school, but reading also plays a critical role in your child’s:
+Reading is essential for your child’s success in school.
+Reading also plays a critical role in your child’s

 - social and emotional development,